 The University offers Division I athletics with 32 varsity teams.
 The William H. Pitt Health and Recreation Center is currently available to all students, but will become the exclusive domain of the D-1 athletes when the University completes construction on the Bobby Valentine Athletic Center in fall 2019.
 This state-of-the-art recreation center will be open to all students and will include a suspended track, bowling lanes and a climbing wall.

 The campus currently comprises more than 300 acres of land, including The Great River 18-Hole Golf Course and the former global headquarters of General Electric, which is now SHU’s West Campus.
-West Campus currently houses the College of Education, with plans for the College of Business, including the School of Computing and the new hospitality, resort and tourism program, to move to that site.
+West Campus currently houses the College of Education, with plans for the College of Business, including the School of Computer Science & Engineering and the new hospitality, resort and tourism program, to move to that site.
 West Campus will be an innovative campus with a maker space for engineering students and incubator space where business students can work with local business people on projects.

-The Frank and Marisa Martire Business & Communications Center is the current home of the Jack Welch College of Business and School of Communication & Media Arts.
+The Frank and Marisa Martire Business & Communications Center is the current home of the Jack Welch College of Business and the School of Communication, Media & the Arts.
 Our newest academic building, The Center for Healthcare Education, opened in the fall of 2017 with 117,000 square feet of exceptional laboratory and learning facilities.
 In addition, the campus boasts two new residence halls.
 Located in the heart of campus, Jorge Bergoglio Hall houses over 200 students in two-bedroom pods with a shared bathroom.
 And located in our newly constructed Upper Quad, Pierre Toussaint Hall, formerly known as the Jewish Home property, is the beginning of a new residential village that will include student housing, an old fashioned-themed dining hall, JP’s Diner, and other dining options.

 An ever-widening outreach to the community balances the University’s commitment to academic excellence.
 More than 1,500 students, faculty and staff members volunteer in excess of 100,000 hours to community service each year.